Optimal Control of the Operating Regime of a Single Electron Double Quantum Dot: Numerical Results

-The optimized control pulses are now applied to noisy evolution of the device model, using the decoherence channels discussed in Section \ref{sec:decoherence}, to simulate the operating regime transfer from the pure spin qubit configuration to the flopping-mode qubit configuration with strong chargelike dynamics.
-The spin qubit operating regime corresponds to a strongly detuned double well potential with $\epsilon = 40$~$\mu$eV, $t_c = 10$~$\mu$eV, whereas the flopping-mode configuration is defined as $\epsilon = 0$~$\mu$eV, $t_c = 16$ $\mu$eV.
+The optimized control pulses are now applied to noisy evolution of the device model to simulate the operating regime transfer from the memory-mode spin qubit configuration to the flopping-mode qubit configuration with strong chargelike dynamics.
+The memory-mode qubit operating regime corresponds to a strongly detuned double well potential with $\epsilon = 40$~$\mu$eV, $t_c = 10$~$\mu$eV, whereas the flopping-mode configuration is defined as $\epsilon = 0$~$\mu$eV, $t_c = 16$ $\mu$eV.
 This symmetric configuration increases the spin-charge hybridization, yielding strong coupling of the electron spin to the electric field while keeping the added charge noise sensitivity to a minimum, as discussed in~\citep{Benito2017}.
 The static magnetic fields used are $g\mu_B B_x = 1.62$~$\mu$eV and $g\mu_B B_z = 24$~$\mu$eV.